brickadia-community/omegga/doc/permissions.md

 ### Scope

-Individual boolean toggles. `true` grants, `false` denies, absent falls through to defaults.
+Permissions are purely additive. `true` grants the scope, absent (or toggled off) falls through to defaults.
+There is no way to explicitly deny a scope -- toggling a scope off simply removes the user-level override so the default applies.

 ## Domains and Scopes